nthnca/photo-repo-tools/README.md

 - `git add *.jpg; git commit -m "Temp commit"`
 - do initial pass, deleting unwanted photos
 - `git commit -a --amend`

-## Create a new pack file

-- `git reflog expire --expire=all --all`
-- `git gc` - merges everything into one pack file
-- `git prune`
-- there should be a pack file in `.git/objects/pack/`
-- if file is relatively small
-  - just upload it to backup site
-- if it is big enough, I usually wait until 3-4 GB, then
-  - rename the pack file to something like `XX-YEAR-COMMIT-SHA1`
-  - move it to `ARCHIVE/pack/`
-  - create an empty file with the same name but `.keep` instead of `.pack`
-  - upload it to backup site

-## Restore (from pack files):

-- copy all the backup pack files into `ARCHIVE/pack/`
-- `generate-index`
-- `git fsck`
-- `git reset --hard COMMIT`